Set Departure Dates: June 21 – 25

-Private Parties of four or more participants – June, July & August.
+Private Parties of five or more participants – June, July & August.

 Trip Fare: $1800. per guest.
 Five day trip.